Couples Therapy NYC

 spiral2grow, a counseling practice in Midtown Manhattan (New York City), provides the necessary skills to break negative vicious cycles that is so detrimental to couples’s relationship.
 Our experts, couples therapists and marriage counselors, understand how to overcome vicious cycles and help building successful relationships by teaching healthy relationship skills.

 Breaking negative behavior patterns in relationships requires insight and self-awareness.
-It requires a commitment from each partner to stand by each other and work together to weather the storm in their relationship.
+It requires a commitment from each partner to stand by each other, provide the necessary safety and work together to weather the storm in their relationship.
 Regardless of the level of commitment of your partner, if one person is working and changing, it change the whole dynamic of the relationship.
 So, don’t be discourage if your partner is not as committed as you are.
 In some instances, it may also require the assistance of a therapist (a psychotherapist, marriage or couples therapist) in order to help get to the root of the negative behavior and to facilitate the process of change.

 Few examples of negative patterns that cause difficulties in a relationship: